NLarsen15/OTSO/README.md

 3. In order to run on your computer, OTSO needs to be compiled.
 This can either be done automatically or manually.
 We suggest using the automatic compilation first and only attempting the manual way if the former method fails.

 **Automatic**
-  - Run the `Windows_OTSO_Compiler.cmd` file located within the OTSO folder downloaded.
+  - Run the `Windows_OTSO_Compiler.cmd` file located within the OTSO folder (the folder containing user manual) downloaded.
 If the previous steps have been completed correctly this should compile OTSO and it will be usable.
+  - Alternatively, you may instead run the `makefile` using the command `make` within the same terminal if you have make installed on your system.

 **Manual**
   - Open up an anaconda prompt to the Library folder directory.